gregtwallace/certwarden-client/README.md

 Cert Warden Client is also able to restart docker containers to make them pick up new certificate files, when they're written.

-NOTE: This application is not yet intended for general use.
-Use it at your own risk (if you like living on the edge)!